mozilla/cargo-vet/book/src/multiple-repositories.md

 The discussion thus far assumes the project exists in a single repository, but it's common for organizations to manage code across multiple repositories.
-At first glance this presents a dillema as to whether to centralize or distribute the audit records.
+At first glance this presents a dilemma as to whether to centralize or distribute the audit records.
 Putting them all in one place makes them easier to consume, but more cumbersome to produce, since updating a package in one repository may require a developer to record a new audit in another repository.